The Met Cloisters in Fort Tryon Park is the Metropolitan Museum of Art’s museum of medieval European art and architecture.

 This lovely branch of The Metropolitan Museum of Art is devoted to the art and architecture of medieval Europe.
-The building is an assemblage of actual cloisters and other buildings from Europe.
-The Cloisters is in Fort Tryon Park in northern Manhattan.
+The compound is an assemblage of actual cloisters and other buildings from France and Europe.
+It was assembled by John D. Rockefeller, Jr. in the 1920s.

 A cloister is a home for monks or nuns.
 In architectural terms, a cloister is a covered walkway that surrounds a courtyard.
 Many medieval buildings in France and Europe are designed this way.